 After letting them cook most of the way through (about 12-15 minutes), we drained off any fat, added our marinara sauce and allowed them to simmer in the sauce for another 15-20 minutes or so til they were no longer pink inside.

-Actually, you can let them simmer in that marinara sauce in a covered pan on low heat for longer if you’d like.
-It just makes them all the more yummy.
+Actually, you can let the paleo meatballs simmer in that marinara sauce in a covered pan on low heat for longer if you’d like. ย It just makes them all the more yummy.

 Both the oven and stovetop cooking methods yield great results.